<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 Whether seeking consent for a domestic or foreign professional entity, here are a few additional things to keep in mind:

-1. Signature and names of professionals listed in the documents must match the names as they appear on their professional licenses.
+1. Signatures and names of professionals listed in the documents must match the names as they appear on their professional licenses.

 3. If the designation MD/M.D. is used anywhere in the documents, proof of that degree must be provided.